amrich1111/IntroToProg-Python-Mod07/docs/index.md

 ![Figure 7.7 - Output from Listing 7](https://github.com/amrich1111/IntroToProg-Python-Mod07/blob/main/docs/assets/7.7.png)
 *Figure 7.7 - Output from Listing 7*

 In Listing 7, the read portion of the Listing 4 code has been updated with a try-except block.
 In the except statement, the ‘FileNotFoundError’ is specified which then tells the program to do something specific when this error arises.
 In this example, if the user attempts to read from a file that does not exist – the program will tell the user the file does not exist and to add data to create a file (Figure 7.7).
 This is much more useful to the user rather than displaying a simple error message.
-When developers handle errors by type, their program can run smoothly while also informing the user exactly what has gone wrong and potentially how to change their input.
+When developers handle errors by type, their program can run smoothly while also informing the user exactly what has gone wrong and how to change their input.

 When handling errors by type, it can also be beneficial to have a final ‘catch all’ exception in case unexpected errors come up.
 In the final two lines of Listing 7, we define an exception and then print the name of the error back to the user using the .__class__.__name.__ attribute of the exception raised by Python.
+Although this is not extremely helpful, it will give the user a better understanding of what has happened in the program.

 ## Final Scripts